Jonathan2251/lbd/source/verilog.rst

     .m_size(m_size), .abus(mar), .dbus_in(mdr), .dbus_out(dbus), .cfg(cfg));

-Instead of set endian tranfer in memory module, the endian transfer can be set in CPU module and memory moudle always return with big endian.
+Instead of setting endian tranfer in memory module, the endian transfer can also be set in CPU module, and memory moudle always return with big endian.
 I am not an professional engineer in FPGA/CPU hardware design.
 But according book "Computer
 Architecture: A Quantitative Approach", some operations may have no tolerance in time of execution stage.
 Any endian swap will make the clock cycle time longer and affect the CPU performance.
-So, I set the endian transfer in memory module in Verilog.
+So, I set the endian transfer in memory module.
 In system with bus, it will be set in bus system I think.

 Verify backend
 --------------

 Now let's compile ch_run_backend.cpp as below.
-Since code size grows up from low to high address and stack grows up from high to low address.
-We set $sp at 0x6ffc because assuming cpu0.v uses 0x7000 bytes of memory.
+Since code size grows up from low to high address and stack grows up from high to low address. $sp is set at 0x7fffc because assuming cpu0.v uses 0x80000 bytes of memory.

 .. rubric:: lbdex/input/start.h
 .. literalinclude:: ../lbdex/input/start.h